How Soon After an Accident Must it Be Reported to Insurance in New York?

 How Long Do I Have to File a Car Accident Claim?

 In many cases, drivers in New York will rely on car accident claims through their own insurance company.
 New York is a “no-fault” car insurance state, which means that your own insurance covers your injuries and vehicle damage after a crash.
 If you sustained serious injuries or your case meets a certain value, you can often go after the at-fault driver’s insurance instead or file a lawsuit.

 If you are dealing with your insurance company, you should file your claim as soon as you can.
-However, it is important to talk to a lawyer before you discuss the accident with your insurance company.
+However, it is important to talk to a Staten Island car accident attorney before you discuss the accident with your insurance company.
 In some cases, making an insurance claim and relying on those damages can mean losing your opportunity to sue in court.
 It could also mean that your insurance company will seek reimbursement for your damages if your case goes to court, potentially meaning you will miss out on damages.

 If you are able to file a lawsuit for serious injuries, it may be better for your case if you do not file an insurance claim.
 However, you may still need to report the accident to your insurance company or follow other requirements under the terms of your insurance policy.
 It is important to work with an attorney from the beginning to make sure you do not miss any technicalities that might put you at a disadvantage or hurt your chances of seeking compensation.
 In many cases, insurance claims require you to pay deductibles, and they block or limit claims for pain and suffering damages, lowering how much you can claim in damages overall.

 It is important to keep track of damages and expenses you suffer because of the accident, even before you start working with a lawyer.
 Keep all medical records and bills together so that you can bring them to your attorney and provide any evidence necessary to take your case away from the insurance companies and file it in court.

 Call Our New York Car Accident Lawyers for Help After a Crash